 The repeaters are available for use during public service events and to provide communications support to other organisations in times of emergency.

-The repeater network is also used by the South Eastern Amateur Radio Group to broadcast the IRTS weekly news on Tuesday nights at 21.30.
+The repeater network is also used by the South Eastern Amateur Radio Group to broadcast the IRTS weekly news on Tuesday nights at 20.00 local time.

 As we operate independently of any other club or organization we welcome donations or contributions from users towards the upkeep and improvement of the group's infrastructure.
 Donations can be made by clicking on the donate tab on the group's blog page.